CheetahTemplate3/cheetah3/ANNOUNCE.rst

 Hello!

-I'm pleased to announce version 3.0.1, the first bugfix release of branch 3.0 of CheetahTemplate3.
+I'm pleased to announce version 3.0.2, the second bugfix release of branch 3.0 of CheetahTemplate3.

 What's new in CheetahTemplate3
 ==============================

-Bug fixes:

-  - Fix a minor bug in Compiler.
+Contributors for this release are

 What is CheetahTemplate3